MicrosoftDocs/Viva/Viva/insights/personal/teams/new/shared-focus-plan.md

 # Shared focus plan

-*To start a shared focus plan, you need to have a Viva Insights premium license.
+*To start a shared focus plan, you need to have a premium Viva Insights subscription.
 For more information, refer to [Plans and environments](../../overview/plans-environments.md?toc=/viva/insights/personal/teams/new/toc.json&bc=/viva/insights/breadcrumb/toc.json).
-A Viva Insights license isn't required to participate in a shared focus plan.*
+You don't need to have a premium Viva Insights subscription to participate in a shared focus plan.*

 >[!Note]
 >This article talks about a focus plan shared between a group.
 If you just want to block out time on your calendar to focus, refer to our [Focus plan documentation](focus-plan.md).